aaronweggemans/mortgage-calculator/README.md

 # MortgageCalculator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.
+This project is created to implement on the website of https://www.jwz-fd.nl/.
+It is meant to calculate the mortgage in the netherlands.

 ## Development server

+First run `npm install` to install all packages for this Angular project.
+Only the default material design package and the angular package will be installed.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding